End the Overdose Crisis & War on Drugs Now!

-No matter what we look like, or where we come from, the COVID-19 pandemic reminds us that at our core we are all humans.
+In 2020, it’s estimated that over 93,000 people died from preventable overdoses - the worst year in recorded history.
+No matter what we look like or where we come from, the overdose crisis reminds us that at our core we are all human.
 Our ability to get and stay well depends on everyone having what we need to prevent, treat, and recover from illness.

 Now is the time to stand up and demand proven solutions from our politicians - like accessible healthcare, life-saving treatments, and harm reduction measures - to stop preventable overdose deaths, and to pull through the crisis by pulling together.